 Don’t think for a minute that I do not value and appreciate the pension that is offered.

-I recognize that for most people, living paycheck to paycheck is their normal and without having a pension to fall back on, they’d either work well into their….well, for a long, long time OR they’d rely on family or another entity to help pay for their necessities in the golden years.
+I recognize that for most people, living paycheck to paycheck is their normal and without having a pension to fall back on, they’ll either work well into their….well, for a long, long time OR they’ll rely on family or another entity to help pay for their necessities in the golden years.
 A pension is a fall-back plan, a get-out-of-jail free card.
 A you-have-permission to overspend plan, for better or for worse.
 And it has worked well for lots of people over the decades, who dedicate their working lives to one employer.

 How I broke free of the Golden Handcuffs

 If you’ve read this far, you’re going to learn how my school district’s need to demonstrate a budget reduction in the wake of a lost multi-million dollar lawsuit, coinciding with a significant dwindling enrollment, led to my full time employment being reduced to half time.
 Puff.
 Just like that.

 So while you might say I was nudged out of the golden handcuffs, I have come to look at it as being handed the key.

 You want details?
 Suffice to say I could not get only half way dressed and then drive only half way to work and half way home.
 Or go every other day to work.
 No, it would be full time commuting, full time dressing, and half time pay for half time teaching.
 And half a year service credit, 0.5, spread out over one year.
 That’s the part that effects the pension the most.
 Service credit.